-"PERHAPS, TO BLOOM" will be a storytelling project that excavates the growing cultural impact of the Caribbean presence in Atlanta and the South at large.
-African people of Caribbean ascent represent one of the fastest growing population demographics in Atlanta according to census data.
+"PERHAPS, TO BLOOM" will be a storytelling project that excavates the growing cultural impact of the contemporary Caribbean presence in Atlanta and the South at large.

-I think of Atlanta’s many artists and cultural producers that I have come to find are of Caribbean ascent—from the urban farmers in West End and Southwest Atlanta, to the fowl keepers in rural Georgia, to the culinary arts curators reimagining new food fusions and how that feeds into Atlanta's culture and artscape.
-The conversations will suss out what it means to identify as Caribbean and Southern—a combination of identities that, to date, has only been quietly experienced but its edges not fully articulated.
+I think of Atlanta’s many artists and cultural producers that I have come to find are of Caribbean descent—from the land tillers in West End and Southwest Atlanta, to the fowl keepers in rural Georgia, to the culinary arts curators reimagining new food fusions and how that feeds into Atlanta's culture and artscape.
+The conversations will suss out what it means to identify as Caribbean and Southern—a combination of identities that, to date, has been quietly experienced but its edges not fully articulated.

-I want to investigate how people are expanding geographies of the circum-Caribbean to incorporate their sense of place for now and into the future; to document the experience of a moving people that leans future and past, equally.
+I want to investigate how people are expanding geographies of the circum-Caribbean to incorporate their sense of place for now and into the future; to document the experience of a migrating people that leans future and past, equally.

 Finally, I want to look at one way Atlanta can understand itself as a diasporic city—not as a gateway or pass-through, but as a catchment for all the cultural makings of a home for people who decide to stay—be it in the music, foodways, art, festivals, rituals and politics.

 The title, Perhaps, to Bloom, comes from an early edition of "Black Boy," written by Richard Wright.
 Wright's words also appear in the epigraph for Isabel Wilkerson's nonfiction text, "The Warmth of Other Suns."

 "I was leaving the South